CebolaLab/scRNA/README.md

 donor_3/outs/possorted_genome_bam.bam.bai
 ```

-Using `sinto`, the bam files for each donor will be split according to the cluster.
+Using `sinto filterbarcodes`, the bam files for each donor will be split according to the cluster.
 An *array job* can be used to split the position sorted bam file for each donor:

 ```bash
 tid=$PBS_ARRAY_INDEX